s7a7ic/TinkerELEC/README.md

 **Bluetooth (internal)**
 * Can currently only connect to one device; every secondary device gets a timeout on connect
-* Works on kernel 6.17.7 or can be fixed with a Bluetooth USB dongle
+* Works on kernel 6.17 or can be fixed with a Bluetooth USB dongle
 * ~~Kodi sometimes crashes when gamepad disconnects (maybe related to pipewire, but was [patched](https://github.com/xbmc/xbmc/pull/26454)?)~~

 **Wireless LAN**
-* WPA3 isn't working / supported by the driver -> waiting for Kernel 6.17 wich should include changes of the RTL8723BS staging driver
+* WPA3 isn't supported by the alternative driver -> waiting for Kernel 6.17+ wich includes changes of the RTL8723BS staging driver

 **Kodi**
 * Playback after suspend won't always continue, depending on the add-on or media last played